dsathyam1/Discord-bot/README.md

 - Ensure the bot has been invited to your server
 - Check that the bot has "Send Messages" permission in the target channel
 - Verify the bot has the required intents enabled in the Discord Developer Portal
+- For moderation commands, ensure your account and the bot both have the necessary permissions and the bot's role is high enough

 ### Debug Mode